MicrosoftDocs/azure-devops-docs/docs/repos/git/pull-requests.md

 The PR **Overview** tab shows the current state of the PR at a glance.
 You can review the title, description, and comments to understand proposed changes and see issues raised by other reviewers.

-Teams can set [branch policies](branch-policies.md) to require PRs for any changes on protected branches, and require those PRs to meet certain criteria.
+Teams can require PRs for any changes on protected branches, and set [branch policies](branch-policies.md) to require those PRs to meet certain criteria.
 To help get a quick picture of PR status, the PR **Overview** tab summarizes branch policies that are passing or failing.
-If available, the summary shows a snippet of the failure message from the check's log.
+In some cases, the summary shows a snippet of the failure message from the check's log.
 The overview lists only failed policies, but you can see all the passed and failed policy checks by selecting **View \<n> checks**.

 :::image type="content" source="media/pull-requests/pull-request-overview-2020.png" alt-text="Screenshot that shows the PR overview tab.":::